Hovenden House, Barn and Abolition Hall: Jane Johnson

 "Rescue of Jane Johnson and her children, July 18, 1855."
 Illustration from William Still, The Underground Railroad (1872).

 On the morning of July 18, 1855, Jane Johnson (c.1822-1872) and her two sons, Daniel (age 5 or 6) and Isaiah (age 11 or 12), arrived in Philadelphia by train with their North Carolina enslaver, John H. Wheeler, and his wife and three children.
-Wheeler was U.S. Ambassador to Nicaragua, and the group was en route from Washington, D.C. to New York City, from which they would board a ship to Central America.
+President Franklin Pierce had appointed Wheeler U.S. Minister to Nicaragua in 1854, and the group was en route from Washington, D.C. to New York City, from which they would board a ship to return to Central America.
 At Philadelphia, they had to switch to a ferry to cross the Delaware River.
-Wheeler locked Johnson and her sons in a hotel room while he and his family took the afternoon to visit his wife's family.
+Wheeler locked Johnson and her sons in a hotel room while he and his family took the afternoon to visit his wife's relatives.
 (Note: Mrs. Wheeler was the former Ellen Oldmixon Sully, daughter of painter Thomas Sully.)

-Pennsylvania had begun a gradual abolition of slavery in 1780, that was completed in 1847, and the state did not recognize the property rights of any slaveholder.
+Pennsylvania had begun a gradual abolition of slavery in 1780, and passed legislation in 1847 voiding the property rights of any slaveholder within the state.
+(Note: Pennsylvania's 1780 Gradual Abolition Law had freed only the future children of enslaved people in Pennsylvania.
+The 1847 law was intended to free those who had been enslaved in the state prior to March 1780 (fewer than 100, according to the 1840 U.S. Census).
+But the 1847 law was interpreted as also applying to slavecatchers, and to residents of other states traveling with their enslaved through Pennsylvania.)
 Johnson sought help from a Black hotel porter in escaping to freedom.
 The porter contacted abolitionist William Still, who had been born enslaved, and Still and lawyer Passmore Williamson rushed to the docks as the 5:00 pm ferry was about to depart for Camden, New Jersey.
 They found Johnson and her sons with Wheeler on the ferry's upper deck.
 Williamson approached her and explained that Pennsylvania law guaranteed her freedom, if she chose to take it: